Mark Zuckerberg Sells 77,300 Shares of Facebook, Inc. (NASDAQ:FB) Stock

-Facebook, Inc. (NASDAQ:FB) CEO Mark Zuckerberg sold 77,300 shares of the firm’s stock in a transaction dated Monday, August 9th.
-The stock was sold at an average price of $362.39, for a total transaction of $28,012,747.00.
-The sale was disclosed in a filing with the Securities & Exchange Commission, which is available through this link.
+Facebook, Inc. (NASDAQ:FB) CEO Mark Zuckerberg sold 77,300 shares of the business’s stock in a transaction that occurred on Friday, August 13th.
+The stock was sold at an average price of $362.94, for a total value of $28,055,262.00.
+The sale was disclosed in a legal filing with the SEC, which is available at the SEC website.

 Mark Zuckerberg also recently made the following trade(s):